-lcon Description ?
+lcon Description (i) Launches the Windows emoji keyboard for select applications.
+Decreases the screen brightness incrementally as long as you hold down the key.
+Increases the screen brightness incrementally as long as you hold down the key. ?
 Opens the "How to get help in Windows" webpage.
 Switches the screen image between display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor.
-Turns the keyboard backlight off or on.
+For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor. ' \ Turns the keyboard backlight off or on.
 On select products, you can adjust the brightness of the keyboard backlight.
 Press the key repeatedly to adjust the brightness from high (when you first start up the computer), to low, to off.
 After you adjust the keyboard backlight setting, the backlight will revert to your previous setting each time you turn on the computer.
 The keyboard backlight will turn off after 30 seconds of inactivity.
 To turn the keyboard backlight back on, press any key or tap the touchpad (select products only).
 To conserve battery power, turn off this feature.
-144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ⊳II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. ÞÞI Plays the next track of an audio CD or the next section of a DVD or a BD.
-4 - Decreases speaker volume incrementally while you hold down the key. ζ + Increases speaker volume incrementally while you hold down the key. √ 0 Mutes or restores speaker sound. ₽ ⊘ Mutes the microphone.
+144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ⊳II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD.
+DDI Plays the next track of an audio CD or the next section of a DVD or a BD.
+4 - Decreases speaker volume incrementally while you hold down the key. ጚ+ Increases speaker volume incrementally while you hold down the key.
+40 Mutes or restores speaker sound. ₽ ⊘ Mutes the microphone.
 Turns the touchpad on or off.
-22 Turns the airplane mode and wireless feature on or off. ~ NOTE: The airplane mode key is also referred to as the wireless button.
+4 Turns the airplane mode and wireless feature on or off.
+NOTE: The airplane mode key is also referred to as the wireless button.
 NOTE: A wireless network must be set up before a wireless connection is possible.